sql-machine-learning/fluid/doc/tutorial.md

 ![](tekton-dashboard.png)
 # Fluid: A Tutorial

-This tutorial shows you how to write a Fluid progrma, convert it into a Tekton workflow, and run it on a Kubernetes cluster on your computer.
+This tutorial shows you how to write a Fluid program, convert it into a Tekton workflow, and run it on a Kubernetes cluster on your computer.

 ## Setup Minikube and Tekton